heremaps/xyz-documentation/docs/cli/basic-features.md

 > #### Note
 >
 > Data Hub requires that every feature in a space has a unique ID.
-This is to access individual
-> features in a space using the API.
+This helps you access individual features in a space using the API.
 >
-> If a GeoJSON feature does not have an ID (a common occurance), Data Hub's default upload behavior is to create one based on a hash of the feature's property &mdash; if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
+> If a GeoJSON feature does not have an ID (a common occurance), Data Hub's default upload behavior is to create one based on a hash of the feature's property &mdash; note that if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
 You can define a new feature ID using more than one property using `-i`.)
 >
-> If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o` to have Data Hub use them.
-If you use `-o` to upload a new dataset, and a new feature has the same ID as an existing feature, Data Hub will consider it an update and overwrite the existing feature with the new feature.
-Note that many public datasets often have a "unique" set of feature IDs that are simply incremental integers which can lead to feature replacement that you probably didn't want when you are uploading multiple files to the same space.
+> By default, the CLI will respect any IDs already in a feature.
+Note that if a new feature has the same ID as an existing feature, Data Hub will consider it an update and overwrite the existing feature.
+Note that some public datasets have a set of feature IDs that are simply incremental integers, which can lead to feature replacement that you probably didn't want when you are uploading multiple files to the same space.
+In this case, you may want to use `-o` to create a unique feature ID one based on a hash of the feature's properties, or use multiple properties with `-i` to generate something unique and human-readable.

 ##### Upload a CSV file